Skip to main content

 GPT-5.5 for Vibe Coding: What Changed and What to Do About It

 GPT-5.5 raised the floor on AI coding capability.
-Field notes on what is genuinely better, what stayed the same, and how to integrate it into a vibe coding workflow without breaking the operating model.
+Field notes on what is genuinely better, what stayed the same, and how to integrate it into a vibe coding workflow without breaking the review loop.

 BridgeMind Team·Vibecademy Editorial